 Instructors can teach workshops in their local area or travel to teach.
 We have held workshops in over 40 countries on every continent (including Antarctica).
 We match our Instructors with teaching opportunities that fit their schedules, travel interests, and availability.

 There are two steps to becoming an Instructor.

 Take the Instructor Training course

 The training course runs over two full days and covers the basics of educational psychology, instructional design, and how to apply both to teaching workshops for The Carpentries.
 To see what our curriculum covers, visit the instructor training course page.

 Complete the checkout process

 You must complete three short tasks after the course in order to complete certification.
 These checkout tasks are described in detail on this page and take a total of approximately 8-10 hours.
-Once you’ve read the detailed instructions, please use this page to keep track of your progress.
+Once you have read the detailed instructions, please use this page to keep track of your progress.

 If you are interested in training multiple students or employees at your institution, consider becoming a member organisation!